Projection keyboard: Interpretation and communication

 The micro-controller in the sensor module receives the positional information corresponding to the light flashes from the sensor processing core, interprets the events and then communicates them through the appropriate interface to external devices.
 By events it is understood any key stroke, mouse or touchpad control.

 Most projection keyboards use a red diode laser as a light source and may project a full size QWERTY keyboard.
 The projected keyboard size is usually 295 mm x 95 mm and it is projected at a distance of 60 mm from the virtual keyboard unit.
 The projection keyboard detects up to 400 characters per minute.

 Connectivity

 Projection keyboards connect to the computer either through Bluetooth or USB.

-Bluetooth dongle technology enables the projection keyboard for point to multi-point connectivity with other Bluetooth devices, such as PCs, PDAs and mobile phone.
+Bluetooth dongle technology enables the projection keyboard for point to multi-point connectivity with other Bluetooth devices, such as PCs, PDAs and mobile phones.

 The way that Bluetooth projection keyboards connect to devices depends on the specific tablet, phone or computer.